prerna-agarwal-iitd/agent-lifecycle-toolkit/docs/concepts/lifecycle.md

 Failure classes components in this stage may address include output formatting errors, missing information, response safety, violated policy guardrails, etc.

 ALTK includes the following components for this stage: [Policy Guard](components/policy-guard.md).

+## Build-Time

+This [stage](../../altk/build_time/README.md) occurs during the building of tools and agents and introduces modular capabilities to enhance and evaluate a tool.
+It helps in building, preparing, and validating tools for enterprise-grade agentic workflows.
+It focuses on improving tool semantics, generating test scenarios, and validating agent–tool interactions before deployment.

+ALTK includes the following components for this stage: [Tool Enrichment](components/tool-enrichment.md), [Test Case Generation](components/test-case-generation.md), and [Tool Validation](components/tool-validation.md).